Prostate Cancer (cont.)

 The key to curing prostate cancer, however, ultimately will come from an understanding of the genetic basis of this disease.
 Genes, which are chemical compounds located on the chromosomes, determine the characteristics of individuals.
 Accordingly, investigators at research centers have focused on identifying and isolating the gene or genes responsible for prostate cancer.
 For example, studies are being conducted in men who have a family history of prostate cancer to try to uncover the genetic links of the disease.
 The investigators ultimately will try to block or modify the offending genes so as to prevent or alter the disease.

 Recently, the FDA approved a prostate cancer vaccine called sipuleucel-T (Provenge) that has been made for people who are at an advanced stage of prostate cancer.
-Although clinical experience with this vaccine is limited, it has been shown to improve survival in patients whose cancer has become resistant to hormones.
+It is appropriate for patients with asymptomatic metastatic prostate cancer which has become androgen independent.
+It has been shown to improve survival in patients whose cancer has become resistant to hormones.
 This treatment involves taking a patient's own white blood cells and using a drug that trains them to more actively attack cancer cells.
 Once these cells are removed from the patient, they are treated with the drug and placed back into the patient.
-After the treatment of these cells, it kills cancer cells while leaving normal cells unharmed.
+After the treatment of these cells, they can kill cancer cells while leaving normal cells unharmed.

 Learn more about: Provenge